chen-ye/hubot-fb/README.md

 | ```FB_SEND_IMAGES```      | boolean | true      | Whether or not hubot-fb should automatically convert compatible urls into image attachments                                                                                                                                               |

 ## Warnings
 This adapter will truncate messages longer than 320 characters (the maximum allowed by Facebook's API).
-For alternate behavor, use a script like [hubot-longtext](https://github.com/ClaudeBot/hubot-longtext)
+For alternate behavor, use a script like [hubot-chunkify](https://github.com/chen-ye/hubot-chunkify) or [hubot-longtext](https://github.com/ClaudeBot/hubot-longtext)